ianhoffman/chairsurfing/README.md

 Phase 3: Bookings (2 days).
 Objective: Bookings can be created, cancelled and approved through the API.

 Phase 4: Search (1 day).
-Objective: Users can search chairs by location and date; chair show page uses google maps API.
+Objective: Users can search chairs by description and availability; chair show page uses google maps API.

 Phase 5: Reviews (1 day).
 Objective: Users can review chairs.

-Phase 6: Seed & Style (1 day).
-Objective: 1 day to make sure styling is pitch-perfect and website is seeded accurately.
+Phase 6: Seed (1 day).
+Objective: One day to make sure website is abundantly full of beautiful chairs—and that all loose ends are tied up.

 **Bonus Features (TBD):**